AFTERCARE

 When the tattoo is complete, I will cover the tattoo with a temporary bandage.
 Don’t remove this bandage for at least 2 hours.
 It is recommended to keep the bandage on overnight, so that your sheets won’t be stained with ink.
 After that, you can keep the bandage on for 24 hours at most.

-Remove the bandage and wash gently with warm soapy water.
+Remove the bandage and wash with warm soapy water.
 A hot shower will also help get excess plasma and residual ink out of your skin.

 Recommended: Unscented Dial Gold antibacterial hand soap